 Everyone who is going to seriously engage in sewing needs to choose a high-quality measuring tape with a guarantee against shrinkage and disappearing marks.
-The fabric measuring tape must be strong, but flexible, not twisted or stretched and not easily torn.
+The fabric measuring tape must be strong, but flexible, not twisted or stretched, and not easily torn.

 Pay attention to the material of the tape – it must be strong to serve you as long as possible without stretching.
 Modern professional tapes are made of fiberglass and NEVER stretch.
 When choosing a tape measure for sewing, remember that it should be soft and flexible.
 A rigid measuring tape will not fit on your body or on a pattern and fabric and all measurements will turn out to be incorrect.

-Choose a tape measure which scale begins directly from the edge of the tape.
-If the beginning of the scale is indented from the edge, you will need to constantly monitor that this indent doesn’t fall into measurement.
+Choose a tape measure that scale begins directly from the edge of the tape.
+If the beginning of the scale is indented from the edge, you will need to constantly monitor that this indent doesn’t fall into the measurement.
 In any case, make sure you are measuring from the ZERO LINE.